 meetup.com – hunt for “Literature and Writing” meetup groups in your area.

 Googlegroups or yahoogroups.
 Or any one of a number of online listserv group meets.

 Nikki Loftin lives with her Scottish photographer husband just outside Austin, Texas, surrounded by dogs, chickens, goats, and rambunctious boys.
 She is the author of the multiply starred-reviewed Nightingale’s Nest and The Sinister Sweetness of Splendid Academy, which Publisher’s Weekly called “mesmerizing” and Kirkus called “irresistible.”
 Her next novel, Wish Girl, will be published on February 24, 2015.

 Nikki’s third book, WISH GIRL, will be published in February 2015.
-Foreign rights have already been sold in Brazil and China.
+Foreign rights have already been sold in Brazil, Italy, and China.

 Nikki’s short children’s fiction has appeared in Boy’s Life and Pockets magazines, among others.
 She also writes literary fiction, poetry, and essays for adults, and has been published in numerous literary journals and anthologies, including Dear Teen Me: Authors Write Letters to Their Teen Selves.
 Nikki is represented by Suzie Townsend of New Leaf Literary Agency, and is an active member of the Austin SCBWI, the Writer’s League of Texas, and the Science Fiction and Fantasy Writers of America (SFWA).